jmeissen/openai-sdk/README.md

 Common Lisp [OpenAI SDK](https://platform.openai.com/docs/api-reference/introduction) implementation.

 Disclaimer: this is a **work in progress**!
-Stuff is definitely missing, even the `create-chat-completion` is largely untested (think function calling, etc.).
-This project follows semantic versioning.
+This project will follow semantic versioning from version 1.0.0.

 # Use
 ```lisp